protonyx/labtronyx/doc/index.rst

     | :doc:`installation`
     | Instructions for installing Labtronyx and the associated dependencies
     |
-    | :doc:`application/index`
-    | Step-by-step guide for using the Labtronyx Application
-    |
     | :doc:`api/index`
     | Developing scripts using the Labtronyx Python Library and API
     |